Heartworm Disease Diagnosis and Prevention: A Veterinary Authority Guide

 The severity of clinical signs of canine heartworm disease is related to the number of worms infected, the duration of infection, and the dog's activity level.

-• Early/Mild Infection:May have no obvious symptoms or only a slight cough.
+- Early/Mild Infection:There may be no obvious symptoms or only a slight cough.

-• Severe Infection:Persistent cough, difficulty breathing, mental depression, weight loss, fainting, ascites (caused by right heart failure).
-In severe cases, Caval Syndrome may occur, manifested as acute collapse, respiratory distress, and hemoglobinuria, requiring emergency surgery.
+- Severe Infection:Persistent cough, difficulty breathing, mental depression, weight loss, fainting, ascites (caused by right heart failure).
+In severe cases, Caval Syndrome can occur, manifested as acute collapse, respiratory distress, hemoglobinuria, requiring emergency surgery.

 Diagnosis (Diagnosis)

 Accurate diagnosis is the foundation for developing effective treatment and prevention strategies.
-The American Heartworm Society (AHS) and the Companion Animal Parasite Council (CAPC) recommend combining multiple methods for diagnosis.
+The American Heartworm Society (AHS) and the Companion Animal Parasite Council (CAPC) recommend using a combination of methods for diagnosis.

 Antigen Testing (Antigen Testing)